daniele-salvagni/social-networking-serverless-kata/README.md

       npm run test:int

+  If for some reason integration tests get stuck, manually delete the `.offline.pid` file from the root directory.

 - ### ☁️ Prod Cloud deployment

   Create a new [IAM User and Access Keys](https://www.serverless.com/framework/docs/providers/aws/guide/credentials#create-an-iam-user-and-access-key) and export them as enviroment variables: